BishopFox/badPods/README.md

 ## "There are Eight ways to create a Pod"
-As [Eviatar Gerzi (@g3rzi)](https://twitter.com/g3rzi) points out in the post [Eight Ways to Create a Pod ](https://www.cyberark.com/resources/threat-research-blog/eight-ways-to-create-a-pod), there might be a situation where you are not authorized to create pods, but you can create another resource type that will create one or more pods.
+As [Eviatar Gerzi (@g3rzi)](https://twitter.com/g3rzi) points out in the post [Eight Ways to Create a Pod ](https://www.cyberark.com/resources/threat-research-blog/eight-ways-to-create-a-pod), there are 8 different controllers that create a pod, or a set of pods.
+You might be a situation where you are not authorized to create pods, but you can create another resource type that will create one or more pods.
 For each badPod type, there are manifests that correspond to all eight resource types.

 ## Reverse shells
 While common, it is not always the case that you can exec into pods that you can create.
 To help in those situations, a version of each manifest is included that will call back to your listener as soon as the pod is created.

 # Usage
 Each resource in the `manifests` directory targets a specific attribute or a combination of attributes that expose the cluster to risk when allowed.
-Within each badPod type, there are manifests that will create the 8 different resource types that in turn create pods.
 Each subdirectory has it's own usage information which includes tailored post-exploitation ideas and steps.

 ### Clone the repo
 ```bash